icopano/Neaty/_pages/Press Kit.md

 No ads is present at this time

 ## About the developer
-Hi, I'm Enrico Capano from Italy, based in London.
-A geotechnical engineer by day and an Indie iOS developer by night.
+Hi, I'm Enrico Capano an Indie iOS developer from Italy, based in London.

 I have been working as a geotechnical engineer first in Paris and then in London for about 3 years now.
 I have always been fascinated by people making apps and over the pandemic I decided that my current employment was not going to be permanent.
 In fact since then, I started to study iOS development on my own.
 After about 1 year of study I released my first app Neaty and I am now starting to apply for iOS roles.